siddharth-0708/siddharth-0708/README.md

 ### Hey I am Siddharth Ashutosh 👋
 #### I work as a front-end developer with vosta technologies PVT LTD (NetGaming).
 I am based in Hyderabad, India.
+#### I love to solve problems.
+Front-end development beckons to all my enthusiasms; it combines creativity and problem-solving
+#### I started my career as a program analyst in cognizant.
+My primary role here was to support the global Interface distribution system of walmart and resolve tickets raised in service now.
+After working for an year in service based industry, I moved to a product based organization.
+Since 3 years, I have been creating casino games, single page applications and static web pages/ websites for the NetGaming.
 <!--
 **siddharth-0708/siddharth-0708** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.